ModelEarth/useeio.js/README.md

 If the API requires a key, append --apikey [Add API key here] You can [register for an API key](https://github.com/USEPA/USEEIO_API/wiki/Use-the-API) via the US EPA's contact link.

-You can then host the json files locally, e.g. via [http-server](https://www.npmjs.com/package/http-server).
-The 50 state json files are also pre-generated for you at [https://model.earth/OpenFootprint/impacts](https://model.earth/OpenFootprint/impacts)
+The 50 state json files are pre-generated for you at [https://model.earth/OpenFootprint/impacts](https://model.earth/OpenFootprint/impacts)

+Model.earth developers use the following [http-server setup steps](https://model.earth/localsite/start/steps/) with port 8887.

+Alternatively you can host the json files via [npm http-server](https://www.npmjs.com/package/http-server) and the following:

 ```bash